VansonLeung/flutter_tp_api_response_generics/README.md

 ```

 According to ref: https://github.com/dart-lang/sdk/issues/30074, dart does not and will not support class full constructor generics.
 Fortunately Dart allows passing functions (and constructor) as parameters and even into a constructor.

-The above solution is hacky yet clean.
+By passing the generic class as well as the constructor of that class, the above solution is hacky yet clean.